vaibhav-raj/nodejs-interview-questions/README.md

 	* Query Requirements: Embed if data is queried together; reference if queried independently.
 	* Performance Considerations: Analyze read/write patterns, scalability, and latency needs.

+## Q. ***What is Expressjs***
+* Definition: Express is a web application framework for Node.js, which is used for building web applications and APIs.
+It provides a robust set of features for building web servers and handling HTTP requests and responses
+It's a layer built on the top of the Node js that helps manage servers and routes.

+#### Why Choose Express.js?
+* Simplicity: Offers a minimalist and intuitive framework.
+* Flexibility: Allows developers to organize code without strict conventions.
+* Robustness: Provides features and middleware for handling common tasks effectively.
+* Performance: Leverages Node.js's asynchronous architecture for efficient handling of concurrent connections.
+* Active Community: Benefits from a large and supportive community with abundant resources.
+* Scalability: Well-suited for building scalable applications.

+#### Features of Express JS
+* Routing: Organizes handling of HTTP requests with defined routes.
+* Middleware: Integrates various functionalities within the request-response cycle.
+* Templating: Supports templating engines for dynamic web page content generation.
+* Error Handling: Manages errors effectively, aiding in application debugging.
+* Extensibility: Allows easy integration of third-party modules and extensions.
+* Performance: Leverages Node.js for high performance and scalability.
+* Flexibility: Provides freedom in application structure without strict conventions.
+* Community Support: Benefits from a large and active community for resources and solutions.